Numbers game: Chicago

-The policy game had been active in Chicago decades before Prohibition, at least as far back as the 1840s.
-Samuel Young, known as "Policy Sam", is reputed to have first introduced the game to Chicago's African American community in the 1890s, where the game grew in popularity.
-Patsy King emerged in the late 1890s at the premier purveyor of Chicago's policy racket, running the city's largest policy wheels, the Frankfort and Kentucky, among others.
+The policy game had been active in Chicago decades before Prohibition, by the 1840s.
+In the 1890s, Samuel Young, known as "Policy Sam", is reputed to have first introduced the game to Chicago's African American community, where it grew in popularity.
+Patsy King emerged in the late 1890s as the premier purveyor of Chicago's policy racket, running the city's largest policy wheels, the Frankfort and Kentucky, among others.
 Local aldermen John "Bath house" Coughlin and Michael "Hinky Dink" Kenna ran the North Side policy wheels.

 In the early 1900s, several African American pastors spoke out strongly against the pervasive policy racket in their community.
 The policy syndicate responded by bombing the church on Dearborn & 38th St. in 1903.
 In 1905 the Illinois state legislature passed a bill that extended penalties to both policy bookmakers and the players.
-This had a strong effect on Chicago's policy racket, leaving only two wheels operating by 1907 (with roughly 300 individual shops to operate them).
+This had a strong effect on Chicago's policy racket, leaving only two wheels operating by 1907 (with roughly 300 shops to operate them).
 Leading up to Prohibition, the policy syndicate in the African American community was run by Henry "Teenan" Jones, whose reach extended into the primarily white neighborhood of Hyde Park.

 In the 1940s, Eddie Jones and his brothers earned more than $180,000 per week in the black community.
-While in jail for income tax evasion, Jones became acquainted with Sam Giancana, a hit-man for hire among top Italian Mafia figures.
+While in jail for income tax evasion, Jones became acquainted with Sam Giancana, a hit man for hire among top Italian Mafia figures.
 Back on the streets, the men became friends.
-Jones taught Giancana everything he knew about the policy game and how to memorize number combinations, and even hired Giancana to operate one of his many establishments.
+Jones taught Giancana everything he knew about the policy game and how to memorize number combinations, and even hired Giancana to operate one of his establishments.
 Giancana made his first fortune through Jones.
 Aspiring to become a "made man", Giancana shared his knowledge of the policy game with the Dons, who were impressed.
 The Italian Mafia then focused their attention on the Jones market in the black community.
-Under orders from the Dons, Giancana was instructed to remove Jones from his position and take over.
+Under orders from the Dons, Giancana removed Jones from his position and took over.
 To avoid being murdered by the mob, Jones walked away from his enterprise.